MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 	Connect-MsolService

-Next, configure your PowerShell session so that it doesn't truncate the values to check:
+Next, configure your PowerShell session so that it doesn't truncate the values:

     $Formatenumerationlimit =-1

+### Confirm user accounts

-To confirm users, run the following command:
+To confirm the user accounts, run the following command:

 	Get-Msoluser | select DisplayName, UserPrincipalName, ProxyAddresses